allbecauseyoutoldmeso/CV/README.md

 **WWOOFing**
 I have volunteered extensively as a <a href="http://wwoof.net">Willing Worker On Organic Farms</a> in Italy, Spain and Morrocco.
 **Travel**
-I have spent many happy student summers backpacking around Europe, and have lived in Spain, China and, briefly, Venezuela.
+I have spent many happy student summers backpacking around Europe, as well as in North and South America, and have lived in Spain and China.
 I have a very long list of places to go once I have a bigger budget!
 **Reading**
 Anything and everything.
 **Art and Design**